ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 The uses described in section {{cryptattest}} are the primary focus.

-On hardware which is supported, the Android Keystore will make use of whatever trusted hardware is available, including use of Trusted Execution Environment (TEE) or Secure Element (SE).
+On hardware which is supported, the Android Keystore will make use of whatever trusted hardware is available, including use of a Trusted Execution Environment (TEE) or Secure Element (SE).
 The Keystore therefore abstracts the hardware, and guarantees to applications that the same APIs can be used on both more and less capable devices.